Devil Summoner: Raidou Kuzunoha vs. the Soulless Army

 Devil Summoner: Raidou Kuzunoha vs. the Soulless Army (Note: (デビルサマナー 葛葉ライドウ対超力兵団, Debiru Samanā: Kuzunoha Raidō tai Chōriki Heidan)) is a 2006 action role-playing game developed and published by Atlus for the PlayStation 2.
-The game is the third in the Devil Summoner series, which is a sub-series part of the larger Megami Tensei franchise.
-It was released by Koei in Europe and THQ in Australia.
-The game differs from the two previous Devil Summoner titles in having real-time battles and a named protagonist and is first in the entire franchise to be set in the past – specifically the year 1931, the fictional twentieth year of the Taishō period of Japan, wherein it deals with historical figures such as Grigori Rasputin in addition to the Shin Megami Tensei series' traditional use of real-world mythological figures.
+The game is the third in the Devil Summoner series, which is a sub-series of the larger Megami Tensei franchise.
+It was published by Koei in Europe and THQ in Australia.
+The game differs from the two previous Devil Summoner titles in having real-time battles and a named protagonist, and is first in the entire franchise to be set in the past – specifically the year 1931, the fictional twentieth year of the Taishō period of Japan.
+The story deals with historical figures such as Grigori Rasputin in addition to the Shin Megami Tensei series' traditional use of real-world mythological figures.

 The game received positive reviews from critics, though its short length received criticism.
 In April 2014, the game was re-released on the PlayStation Store for PlayStation 3.
 A sequel, Devil Summoner 2: Raidou Kuzunoha vs. King Abaddon, was released in 2008.
-A remaster, Raidou Remastered: The Mystery of the Soulless Army, was released in 2025 by Sega for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows and Xbox Series X/S.
+A remaster, Raidou Remastered: The Mystery of the Soulless Army, was released by Sega in 2025.